Why Dogs Get So Tired in New Places (Even After Short Outings)

 Spending time in someone else’s home

-In each of these settings, the dog is taking in unfamiliar information — new smells, new movement, new patterns — without the benefit of familiarity to guide them.
+In each of these settings, the dog is processing unfamiliar smells, movement, sound, and spatial changes without the benefit of familiarity to guide them.

 Some environments are socially demanding, like daycare or group settings, where dogs are constantly reading and responding to other dogs.